Dean J. Fusto, Brandon Hall School

 7. The pandemic has shown us how much the world is interconnected and interdependent.

-9. There’s a language teacher shortage.
+9. There is a foreign language teacher shortage.